 Notes

-- Don't oversoak ladyfinger halves – dip cookies in a cold espresso mixture, counting to 2.
+- Don't oversoak ladyfinger halves – dip cookies in a cold espresso mixture, counting to 2 or 3.

-- Sprinkle the top layer of the dessert with cocoa powder or grated dark chocolate once you are ready to serve, although this is optional.
+- Sprinkle the top layer of the dessert with grated dark chocolate if desired.

 Nutrition